-- 4. If COBRA self-payments are being made by or on behalf of the dependent, at the end of the last day of the applicable maximum coverage period to which the dependent is entitled and for which correct and on-time self-payments have been made, or on the date of occurrence of any of the events stated in Termination of COBRA Coverage on page 20, whichever occurs first. - 5.
+- 4. If COBRA self-payments are being made by or on behalf of the dependent, at the end of the last day of the applicable maximum coverage period to which the dependent is entitled and for which correct and on-time self-payments have been made, or on the date of occurrence of any of the events stated in Termination of COBRA Coverage on page 21, whichever occurs first. - 5.
 The date the Trustees terminate dependent benefits (or all benefits) under the Plan; - 6.
 In the event of your death: - a.
 At the end of the last day of the last benefit month for which you had earned eligibility before your death; - b.
 If your eligibility was being maintained under the eligibility during disability provisions, at the end of the last day of the third benefit month following the month in which your death occurred; or - c.
-If your surviving spouse is making survivor self-payments to continue coverage for themselves and any of your surviving dependent children, on the first of the following dates: - The date any of the events listed above in No. 1 through 5 occurs; - The last day of the last benefit month for which a correct and on-time self-payment was made by or on behalf of your surviving spouse; - The first day of the month following the month in which your surviving spouse attains age 62; - The date your surviving spouse becomes covered under another healthcare plan; - For a surviving dependent child, the date the child ceases to meet this Plan's definition of a dependent child; or - The date your surviving spouse remarries.
+If your surviving spouse is making survivor self-payments to continue coverage for themselves and any of your surviving dependent children, on the first of the following dates: - The date any of the events listed above in No. 1 through 5 occurs; - The last day of the last benefit month for which a correct and on-time self-payment was made by or on behalf of your surviving spouse; - The first day of the month following the month in which your surviving spouse attains age 62 (however, your spouse will then be offered the opportunity to make self-payments for Retiree Benefits); - The date your surviving spouse becomes covered under another healthcare plan; - For a surviving dependent child, the date the child ceases to meet this Plan's definition of a dependent child; or - The date your surviving spouse remarries.